nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Finding appointments by name and date: `find appt`

-Finds appointments whose person names and / or dates contain any of the given keywords.
+You can find appointments whose person names and / or dates contain any of the given keywords.

 **Format**: `find appt KEYWORD [MORE_KEYWORDS]`
 - Use the prefix `n/` to search for patient names.